An exciting approach to theoretical spectroscopy: Acknowledgement

 Since the \gls{ked} is not an explicit functional of the density, functional derivatives with respect to the \gls{ks} orbitals are used.
 This gives rise to an additional non-multiplicative contribution to the \gls{xc} potential

-The next rung of Jacob's ladder incorporates also the unoccupied orbitals into the \gls{xc} functional.
-Treating the exchange interactions exactly can be implemented in two ways.
-In the \gls{oep} method~\cite{Goerling1996}, a local potential is constructed, while the incorporation of \gls{hf} exchange leads to a nonlocal potential, giving rise to the \gls{gks} equations,
+The next rung of Jacob's ladder incorporates also occupied orbitals into the \gls{xc} functional.
+In hybrid functionals, the Fock-exchange operator is included with a fraction $\alpha$, while the remaining exchange effects are treated on the semilocal level,

-where non-local operator $\hat{v}_{\ts\mathrm{NL}}[\{\kswf_{i\kk}\}]$ depends on all occupied orbitals.
-In hybrid functionals, the Fock operator is only used to a certain fraction $\alpha$, while the remaining exchange effects are treated on the semilocal level,
+$E^\mathrm{HF}_{\mathrm{x}}$ and $E^\mathrm{GGA}_{\mathrm{x}}$ are the Fock and \gls{gga} exchange energies, respectively.
+A prominent example of such a hybrid functional is PBE0~\cite{Perdew1996a}, with the mixing parameter $\alpha$=0.25.
+The nonlocal Fock exchange requires to solve the \gls{gks} equations, which in the most general case are written as

-where $E^\mathrm{HF}_{\ts\mathrm{X}}$ and $E^\mathrm{GGA}_{\ts\mathrm{X}}$ are the Fock and \gls{gga} exchange energies.
-A prominent example of such global hybrid functionals is PBE0~\cite{Perdew1996a}, with the mixing parameter $\alpha$=0.25.
-The most prominent example of range-separated hybrid functionals is HSE06~\cite{heyd2003,Heyd2006},
+where the nonlocal operator $\hat{v}^{\mathrm{NL}}[\{\kswf_{i\kk}\}]$ depends on all occupied orbitals, and ${v}^{\mathrm{SL}}_{\mathrm{xc}}[n](\pos)$ is a semilocal potential, which formally includes the residual \gls{xc} interactions.
+Extensions to the simple form of \cref{eq:hybrids} aim to improve the long-range properties of the approximate exchange hole by screening the exchange interaction at longer distances.
+The most prominent example of range-separated hybrid functionals for solids is HSE~\cite{heyd2003,Heyd2006}, reading

-where $E^\mathrm{PBE}_{\ts\mathrm{XC}}$ is the PBE functional~\cite{PerdewPRL1996} and $\omega$ an adjustable parameter that triggers the separation between long-range and short-range (sr) contributions.
+where $E^\mathrm{PBE}_{\mathrm{xc}}$ is the PBE \gls{xc} energy~\cite{PerdewPRL1996} and $\omega$ is a range-separation parameter that determines the spatial division between long-range and short-range exchange contributions.